Trimble Knob: Age

-The basalt at Trimble Knob (and other igneous dikes in the area) was originally thought to be of Paleozoic age by relative age dating using cross-cutting relationships.
-In 1993, Southworth and others give a date of 35.0 ± 0.5 Ma for basalt of Trimble Knob In 2012, Bulas and others dated the eruption to 48.86±.37 million years ago.
-Both dates place the eruption during the Eocene epoch.
-The basalt intrudes the Devonian Millboro Shale.
+The basalt at Trimble Knob (and other igneous rock dikes in the area) were originally thought to be of Paleozoic age by relative age dating using cross-cutting relationships.
+In 1993, Southworth and others give a date of 35.0 ± 0.5 Ma for basalt of Trimble Knob In 2012, Bulas and others studied the other igneous rocks and sampled them to obtain the mineral separates and perform age dating.
+The amphibole minerals composing the volcanic rock Trachydacite were dated utilizing the Ar-Ar age dating method and found them to be 48.86±.37 million years of age.
+The age of the volcanic eruption is not explained by the age of the formation of amphibole minerals which formed at a time before the volcanic eruption occurred.
+There may have been a bi-model or two-stage eruption mechanism responsible for producing the different varieties of mafic and felsic volcanic rock that have been discovered and associated with this volcanism.
+Both age dates place the earliest age of the eruption to be during the Eocene epoch and further research is needed to better understand the timing and eruption mechanisms responsible for these rock types.

 Mole Hill, located in Rockingham County, is geologically similar to Trimble Knob and thought to be contemporaneous with it, along with other intrusive igneous rocks near Ugly Mountain in Pendleton County, West Virginia.